pauise/pub/cert/aws/PAS-C01 SAP Specialty/practice-exam-1.md

 > Must be B, the setting on webdispatcher affects how requests are distributed among the application servers - if the issue wasn't existing before, it must be connected to the multiple dispatchers setup.
 We must to make sure that once the user is connected to given dispatcher, it will remain so.
 B is the best answer then.
 </details>

-✅3.
+## Question 3##
 A company hosts its SAP NetWeaver workload on SAP HANA in the AWS Cloud.
 The SAP NetWeaver application is protected by a cluster solution that uses Red Hat Enterprise Linux.
 High Availability Add-On.
 The cluster solution uses an overlay IP address to ensure that the high availability cluster is still accessible during failover scenarios.
 An SAP solutions architect needs to facilitate the network connection to this overlay IP address from multiple locations.
 These locations include more than 25 VPCs, other AWS Regions, and the on-premises environment.
 The company already has set up an AWS Direct Connect connection between the on-premises environment and AWS.
 What should the SAP solutions architect do to meet these requirements in the MOST scalable manner?
  - A. Use VPC peering between the VPCs to route traffic between them.